 Michael Liersch, head of Behavioral Finance at Merrill Lynch Wealth Management, advises bringing these issues up long before safety concerns arise, and then positioning yourself as your loved ones' ally.

-“Often when you first broach the topic, you’ll be rebuffed,” says Kate Wilber, professor of gerontology at the University of Southern California Davis School of Gerontology.
-“That’s normal.
-It doesn’t mean the door is closed.
-This will likely take more than one conversation.”
+Kate Wilber, professor of gerontology at the University of Southern California Davis School of Gerontology, adds that you may have to be persistent.
+"Often when you first broach the topic, you'll be rebuffed," she says.
+"That's normal.
+It doesn't mean the door is closed.
+This will likely take more than one conversation."

 3. Who will provide the caregiving, if it's needed?

 Taking care of aging parents—or paying for their care—can be a large responsibility, and yet it's a responsibility that often falls unevenly in families.